metgauge/SQLDatabase/qt-sql-example-master/README.md

 # Qt SQL Example

-An exemplary [Qt](https://www.qt.io/) app that connects to SQL server and displays a table from a database.
-The program was made for educational purposes.

-Compiled Windows and Linux applications with statically-linked libraries can be downloaded from [Releases](https://github.com/andre-wojtowicz/qt-sql-example/releases).
+SQL accessing GUI, including the function of accessing the SQLDatabase, monitoring the current status of the drive and delete/backup of the connected database.

 ![](screenshot.png)

-The application is developed with Qt 5.9.1 on Windows 10 and Ubuntu 16.04.
+The application is developed with Qt 5.13.1 on Windows 10 and Ubuntu 16.04.
-The program was tested on MySQL Server 5.5.57 and Microsoft SQL Server 2008 R2 SP3.
+The program was tested on MySQL Server 5.5.57, Microsoft SQL Server 2008 R2 SP3 and PostgreSQL 11.

-## Client config

-The program reads `config.ini` on startup.
-The file must be in the app working directory.

 ## SQL database drivers